aws-samples/sample-eks-backup-with-trident-protect/README.md

 Update the following parameters:
 - `providerConfig.s3.bucketName`: the S3 bucket name
-- `providerConfig.s3.endpoint`: the S3 endpoint if the bucket is not in the `us-east-1` region
+- `providerConfig.s3.endpoint`: the S3 endpoint if the bucket is not in the `us-east-1` Region
 - `useIAM`: Use EKS Pod Identity for IAM authentication
 - `providerCredentials.accessKeyID.name`: the EKS secret name from the previous step
 - `providerCredentials.secretAccessKey.name`: the EKS secret name from the previous step